kyma-project/kyma/docs/service-mesh/10-05-sidecar.md

     kubectl describe pod -n istio-system -l app=sidecarInjectorWebhook
     ```

-4. Make sure Istio sidecar injector can communicate with the Kubernetes API server.
+4. Make sure that the Istio sidecar injector can communicate with the Kubernetes API server.
 Search logs for any connectivity issues.
 Run this command to get the logs:

     ```bash
     kubectl logs -n istio-system -l app=sidecarInjectorWebhook